zac-garby/solar-system/README.md

  - **Random initial resources depending on planet properties**, e.g. a large planet would probably have a higher population, metal supply, etc.. than a smaller planet.

- - **Population increasing/decreasing**. i.e. population increases <sub>(exponentially?)</sub> over time,
-    and if a planet is running low on food, *(or high on weaponary?,)* the population will decrease.

  - **Inter-planetary relations**, i.e. if planet A sends loads of resources to planet B, planet B will like planet A more, but if they don't send anything back planet A will get a bit angry.

  - **Better planet generation**.
-Currently, planet names are terrible, and properties seem a bit random <sup>(because they are)</sup>.
-It'd be nice to have better name generation, and have properties slightly based on other properties (e.g. population ∝ planet size.)
+It'd be nice to have better name generation.

  - Many **more planet properties**.
 Some ideas:
-    - Biodiversity
     - Temperature
     - Type (urban, rural, etc...)
     - **resource:** Technology